BoxLib-Codes/LowMachMixtures/README.md

 Example input files are provided in exec/test:

-ANDY: FINISH THIS LIST
+- thermodiffusion
+- exec/test/inputs_centrifuge_2d is the ultra-centrifuge barodiffusion example described in Section III.C.3 in Ref.
+[1]
-- nonideal diffusion
+- MMI instability
 - exec/test/inputs_dlc_shadow_3d is the DLC instability example described in Section IV.C in Ref.
 [1].

-- MMI instability
-- exec/test/inputs_centrifuge_2d is the ultra-centrifuge barodiffusion example described in Section III.C.3 in Ref.
-[1]
-- thermodiffusion
+These tests were originally performed with a previous (binary only) version of the code and have been roughly ported to the multispecies code:

+-inputs_bubble_2d is similar to the lid-driven cavity test from 4.B in Ref.
+[2] -inputs_square_2d is similar to the sharp interface square test from 4.C in Ref.
+[2] -inputs_khlm_3d is similar to the Kelvin-Helmholtz problem from 4.D in Ref.
+[2]

 Caveats: